ShrutiDiwan1403/Monthly_user_subs/README.md

-The mini project answers the following question:
+The mini-project answers the following question:

 -Total revenue per month.

--Three month moving average.
+-Three-month moving average.

--Month with highest jump in sales compared to previous month.
+-Month with the highest jump in sales compared to previous month.

 The project focuses on Window Function.